Plan 9 : The Infinity Notebook

 Running rules are in /mnt/plumb/rules.
 For permanent changes, modify /sys/lib/plumb/basic.

-Some useful plumbing rules: treason (video)
+Some useful plumbing rules: treason (video player)

 # video